claudioametrano/UnFATE/README.md

 3. Set up the folder structure: sequencing data from target enrichment must be placed in a folder called "target_enrichment", the assemblies must be placed in a folder called "assemblies", in order to be used by the script.

 4. Run UnFATE using the comman line.
 For example:
-$ python3 main_wrap.py -b ~/path/to/protein/fasta/protein_markers_aa.fas -t ~/path/to/target_enrichment/ -a ~/path/to/assemblies/ --gblocks --cpu 8 -n Tuber Morchella --first_use
+$ python3 main_wrap.py -b ~/path/to/protein/fasta/Target_markers_rep_seq_aa.fas -t ~/path/to/target_enrichment/ -a ~/path/to/assemblies/ --gblocks --cpu 8 -n Tuber Morchella --first_use

   * Remember to use absolute paths for your data folders and the reference protein fasta (e.g. ~/this/is/an/absolute/path/to/the/folder/path/)
   * Consider to run the script from a "tmux" detachable session, as the run can be very long, according to how many samples you have (this tools is usually preinstalled in Linux)
-  * Analyses with hundreds of sample should definitely run on a server-grade hardware!
+  * Analyses with hundreds of sample should be run on a server-grade hardware!

 5. Cross your fingers and wait, good luck!  ...Take into account that the script parallelizes using the --cpu n you specify as an argument, HybPiper and Exonerate will process n sample at a time.
-The same number of cpu is then used to parallelize RAxML runs and for concatenated supermatices.
+The same number of cpu is then used to parallelize RAxML runs and for concatenated supermatrix.

 ## Output description
-The UnFATE output will be placed in many folders in the same location of your "target_enrichment" folder, will be created several ouput folders corresponding to the pipeline steps:
+The UnFATE output will be placed in many folders in the same location of your "target_enrichment" (or "assemblies") folder, will be created several ouput folders corresponding to the pipeline steps:
 * Within the "target_enrichment" folder there will be the HybPiper runs folder, one per sample
 * Within the "assemblies" folder there will be the "Exonerate_hits.py" runs folder, one per sample
-* "alignments" folder will contain DNA and aa fasta file of the sequences from assemblies (optional) and target enrichment separately, one each marker of interest.
+* "alignments" folder will contain DNA and AA fasta file of the sequences from assemblies and target enrichment separately, one each marker of interest.
 * "alignments_merged" folder will contain DNA and aa fasta file, one per marker of interest, and the MACSE runs folders.
-* "alignments_merged" folder will contain DNA and aa alignments, aligned and filtered with OMM_MACSE pipeline and their optional version also filtered with Gblocks
+* "macsed_alignments" folder will contain DNA and aa alignments, aligned and filtered with OMM_MACSE pipeline and (optionally) filtered with Gblocks
-* "single_locus_trees" folder will contain the RAxML phylogenetic analyse on single markers
+* "single_locus_trees" folder will contain the IQTREE phylogenetic analyses on single markers (from both DNA and AA alignments)
-* "supermatrix" will contain both the concatenation of the single marker alignments and the IQTREE2 phylogenetic inference
+* "supermatrix" will contain both the concatenation of the single marker alignments and the IQTREE2 phylogenetic inference (from both DNA and AA alignments)
-* "supertree" will contain both the file with the best tree for each marker and the ASTRAL species tree
+* "supertree" will contain both the file with the best tree for each marker and the ASTRAL species tree (from both DNA and AA alignments)
+* "final_trees" will contain the trees generate from concatenation (IQTREE) and coalescence-based approach (ASTRAL) and their version renamed to species name (where NCBI accession numbers were used; e.g. when samples from the precalculated database or assemblies downloaded from NCBI are used)